rikedyp/MyTool/docs/Meta/Example.md

 ## Add a feature (v0.3)
 Compatible with Dyalog v18.0 to latest
-Dyalog v18.0 was released with this (patch) version of the tool, including the new feature `F3`.
+Dyalog v18.0 is released with this (patch) version of the tool, including the new feature `F3`.
 From this point onwards Dyalog v18.1 is the actively developed version.

 1. Add `F3` to `MyTool.apln`